 Frozen pipes or plumbing

 Homeowners insurance doesn’t cover every type of water damage.
-Below are examples of when home insurance wouldn’t cover a water damage loss.
+Here are a few examples when your home insurance won’t cover a water damage loss:

 Water damage from an earthquake or earth movement